chavi-g/crime-rate-and-housing-price-analysis/README.md

 ![](images/crime_rate_vs_domestic_crime_rate.png)

-The jupyter notebook containing the analyis can be found [here](final-project-report.ipynb).

 ### II.
 Explore relationship between the Types of Crimes and Housing Prices

 **Question**.
 Do different types of crimes have different effects on the housing prices?